roboll/releaze/README.md

 You'll notice that __all data is accessed via function calls__. _releaze_ exposes a read-only view of the embedded data - it is not exposed as a struct to avoid modifications.

+Data is captured in the call to `releaze ldflags`, where a set of 'collectors' are used to pull available data from the environment.
+For example, the default data set includes the scm commit and the branch name (git support now, more easily pluggable).

 ## Get It